 I’m Beck Pitt.
-Based in the Institute of Educational Technology (IET) at The Open University (UK), I’m a Research Associate on the Open Educational Resources (OER) Research Hub and work on a range of open education projects.
+Based in the Institute of Educational Technology (IET) at The Open University (UK), I’m a Research Fellow and part of the Open Educational Resources (OER) Research Hub, working on a range of open education projects.
 Currently these include the SPHEIR/DiFD funded Transformation by Innovation in Distance Education (TIDE) project in Myanmar, Hewlett funded Global OER Graduate Network (GO-GN) and ERASMUS+ European MOOC Consortium Labour Market (EMC-LM) project.
 I am also the EdD programme Technology Enhanced Learning (TEL) Coordinator for pre-October 2019 intake of research students and supervise both PhD and EdD students working on a range of TEL related topics.

 My research for the OER Research Hub focused largely on informal learning and open textbooks and I collaborated with a range of international partners including Siyavula, OpenStax College, BCcampus, School of Open and the Co-PILOT project.
 I also oversaw the production and delivery of two facilitated iterations of the project’s School of Open Open Research course on Peer 2 Peer University (P2PU) in Summer/Fall 2014 and Fall 2015.
 Our open textbook version of the course, incorporating participant contributions within new activity commentary sections, was released during OpenEd in November 2016 on Pressbooks.
 The 2014 facilitated version of this open badged course was awarded a RCUK/Open University Engaging Research award in February 2015.